30 Small Living Room Design Ideas

 18. Be Strategic With Your Artwork

-Hanging some photos and artwork at eye level is good, but if space is at a premium, you might as well hang shelves and more pieces higher up to the wall.
+Hanging some photos and artwork at eye level is good, but if space is premium, you might as well hang shelves and more pieces higher up on the wall.
 Play with your home decor's sizes and designs to give your wall design additional visual interest.
 Remember not to make it too monotonous or busy.
 Instead, carefully plan your wall art pieces to succeed in your chosen design approach.

 Having a small space doesn't mean you have to choose compact living room furniture pieces all the time.
 Sometimes, it's better to go big where possible.
 You can opt for oversized furniture pieces like your sofa or focal designs like wall art to balance smaller items.
 If you're opting for big coffee tables in a small living space, try looking for nesting tables that can be stacked when not in use.
 This will help you save space and money on many small living room furniture pieces that will eventually clutter the area.

 When shopping for a sofa, you may want to consider an L-shaped sectional with a storage chaise for additional sitting room and discreet storage while taking up less space.

 20. Unify Your Space with a Monochromatic Scheme